-- 1. The scout creates an account for himself at www.eaglerefs.org which will contact his references electronically as well as monitor the receipt of his letters 24/7.
-This is the preferred method as it is the most efficient, most confidential and most secure method for obtaining letters of reference. - 2.
-The candidate asks his references to write a letter of reference and to send the letter to the council service center street address via US Postal Service.
+1. The scout creates an account at www.eaglerefs.org which will contact their references electronically, and monitor the receipt of his/her letters 24/7.
+This is the preferred method as it is the most efficient, most confidential and most secure method for obtaining letters of reference.

+2. The candidate asks his/her references to write a letter of reference and to mail the letter to the council service center street address via US Postal Service.

-No other methods are authorized in Occoneechee Council.
+No other methods are authorized in Occoneechee Council, nor will other methods be accepted.